clemente-raposo/vagrant-lamp/README.md

 Installation instruction:
 -------------------------
   (Be sure that ports 80, 2222 and 3306 are not being used on host machine.
-If they are you need to change VagrantFile)
+If they are, you need to change VagrantFile)

   1. Download and install [VirtualBox][1]  -- tested with 4.2.18 on Windows 8
   2. Download and install [Vagrant][2]     -- tested with 1.3.1  on Windows 8